Cypherball/Rick-And-Morty/README.md

 - API Used: [Rick and Morty API](https://rickandmortyapi.com/)

 - Screens:

-  1. Home Screen: _Displays all known characters from Rick and Morty.
+  1. **Home Screen**: _Displays all known characters from Rick and Morty.
 Also contains a search bar to filter characters by their name._!

      ![Home Screen SS](./assets/screenshots/home-screen-1.png)

-  2. Character Screen: _Displays detailed information about a selected character.
+  2. **Character Screen**: _Displays detailed information about a selected character.
 Character Information, their where abouts, origin, and episode appearances are displayed here._

      ![Character Screen SS](./assets/screenshots/character-screen-1.png)